 I fought the law, and the law won: A judgment tow by the sheriff

-If you have at least $350 in unpaid NYC parking tickets, a vehicle registered in your name is subject to tow by the sheriff.
-The tow can occur at any time or any place your vehicle is found in NYC.
-Believe me, the sheriff or his deputy is looking for your car!
+If you have at least $350 in unpaid NYC parking tickets, a vehicle registered in your name is subject to tow by the Sheriff.
+The tow can occur at any time or any place your a marshall finds your vehicle in NYC.
+The Sheriff or his deputy is looking for your car!

-Here is what happens after your vehicle is towed by the Sheriff:
+Here is what happens after the Sheriff tows your vehicle:

 - The Sheriff will begin the process of preparing your vehicle for auction after 72 hours.